StanJBrown/playground/docs/api/gp/tree/tree_parser.md

     Returns:

-        A list of TreeNode in post-order form
+        A list of Node in post-order form

 ### parse_equation(node, eq_str=None)